 The technology skills drought is a growing issue in the financial sector.
 The financial institution believes its adoption of the very latest version of cloud and building in cloud-native applications will also enable it to attract new talent, who want to work with the very latest technologies.

-The financial institution is continuing its cloud-first journey and has seen the value of having a partner like Orange Business Services that understands its compliance landscape and has expertise in not only moving complex mission-critical applications to the cloud, but also rewiring and engaging in co-innovation to build new digital platforms from scratch.
+The financial institution is continuing its cloud-first journey and has seen the value of having a partner like Orange Business that understands its compliance landscape and has expertise in not only moving complex mission-critical applications to the cloud, but also rewiring and engaging in co-innovation to build new digital platforms from scratch.